trisha2694/AutomationTask/README.md

 7. Then go to the method created and do its setup , as here we are creating this api to trigger lambda so we will choose Integration type as **Lambda Function** then check the box **Use Lambda Proxy integration** then choose the region in which your lambda function is and the your Lambda name and then click on **Save** .
 8. After this one Checkbox will appear there click on **OK**
 9. Again click on the method you have created and Choose the Deploy API (option from the **Actions** Drop down) , give deployment stage name (eg . test/dev/prod etc)
+10. Once Deployment is done go to the **API You have created** , stretch it and go to the method which was deployed in above step , there you can see one url , copy the url and hit it from the browser , you can see the Lambda output.